 How to Use Laundry Sizing for Ironing

 While starch can be applied to fabrics and allowed to dry before ironing, you will have better results with sizing if you spray small areas of the garment just before ironing.
 Hold the sizing can or bottle about eight to ten inches away from the fabric and spray with light even coating.

 Iron the area following the recommended iron temperature setting for the fabric type.
 Then move to the next area.
 Allow the ironed garment to cool and dry completely before wearing or storing to avoid excessive wrinkling.

 - The term sizing is also used for any surface to which gilding or gold leaf will be added.
-Again, this sizing of the wood, plaster or paper allows the gold leaf to more quickly adhere to the desired surface.
+This sizing of the wood, plaster or paper allows the gold leaf to adhere to the desired surface more quickly.

-- In weaving, sizing the term for size thats applied to the warp yarn on a loom and is essential to reduce breakage by improving the strength and abrasion resistance of the yarn.
-Size can be made from starch, oil, wax, gelatin or manufactured polymers.
+- In weaving, sizing is the term that is applied to the warp yarn on a loom and is essential to reduce breakage by improving the strength and abrasion resistance of the yarn.
+The size can be made from starch, oil, wax, gelatin or manufactured polymers.